-But there’s also a more sophisticated and cosmopolitan side to the food scene in Munich, with plenty for foodies to enjoy.
-We visited Munich on a short break with Flybmi and managed to discover plenty of great places to eat in Munich that we can recommend you try.
+But if you are wondering what to eat in Munich, be aware there’s also a more sophisticated and cosmopolitan side to the Munich food scene, with plenty for foodies to enjoy.
+We visited Munich on a short break and can recommend where to eat in Munich for the most delicious German food.

-There’s a food court with lots of different restaurants in Munich Airport on the first floor mezzanine, and up one more level is the Cloud 7 café, which has a cute retro theme and is decked out like the interior of an old plane.
-The emphasis is on healthy food with some treats of Eisbayer artisan ice cream and crêpes for desert.
+There’s a food court with lots of different restaurants and things to eat in Munich Airport on the first floor mezzanine, and up one more level is the Cloud 7 café, which has a cute retro theme and is decked out like the interior of an old plane.
+The emphasis is on healthy food with some treats of Eisbaer artisan ice cream and crêpes for desert.
 The café is on the observation deck where you can watch the planes come and go, combining good coffee with plane-spotting and lots of space for the kids to run around.

 We also liked the SportsAlm restaurant which is on two levels and picks up the ski restaurant theme with authentic stonework and a cable car with a cosy table for two inside.
 You can sit outside (albeit under the glass roof) and sun yourself on a deckchair just as if you were taking a break on the ski slopes.

-Sadly there are no mountain views but you’ll be overlooking the main concourse where you can grab that Munich favourite, a bratwurst from the silver retro Smoky Joe’s van that looks like a plane.
+Sadly there are no mountain views but you’ll be overlooking the main concourse where you can grab one of the favourite things to eat in Munich, a bratwurst from the silver retro Smoky Joe’s van that looks like a plane.
 It’s right next door the Europe’s only airport brewery, the Airbrau brewery, biergarten and restaurant where we stopped for a meal on the way back through the airport.

 If you love to soak up the atmosphere of the local food markets on your travels, then the Viktualienmarkt in the centre of Munich is the place to wander on weekdays or on a Saturday morning (it’s closed on Sunday).
 Munich’s largest food market was originally situated in nearby Marienplatz but was moved to this site in 1807 when it outgrew the square, and is marked by a central maypole that has decorative figures to tell visitors what trades were available nearby.